natalieagus/50002/docs/f_fsm.md

 $$
 {% endraw %}

+{: .new-title}
+> Exercise
+>
-> Exercise: Can you minimise the equation above further?
+> Can you minimise the equation above further?
 For the output bits, its obvious that current input does not matter since it is a Moore machine (can be proved mathematically as well by minimising the $$Out$$ boolean equation).

 To build the equivalent Mealy machine, we can transform the Mealy Machine truth table (pasted below for easier reference) into a boolean equation: